cosmoart/Freesets/CONTRIBUTING.md

 }
 ```

-#### Rules and recommendations for each category

-- Icons: Try not to put resources that are already in the [Iconify](https://icon-sets.iconify.design) list.

 > Note: Try to make the name and license as short as possible for better display.

 ## Commit nomenclature